-I was able to mount it automatically but only root could write in it.
-Which means that I couldn’t paste files within Nautilus (unless I started it as root obviously).
+Sometimes I still have to deal with Windows. :-/ This time it’s an office shared disk.
+I was able to mount it automatically but only root could write in it, which meant I couldn’t paste files from Nautilus.

 //192.168.0.1/deviceName$ /mountpoint cifs